 Food improvement agents (additives, flavourings and enzymes)

 Food improvement agents (FIA) include food additives, flavourings and enzymes.
 Apart from certain flavouring types, the European Food Safety Authority EFSA assesses the safety of the substances before their use is authorised.
 FIAs are usually not consumed as food, but they are intentionally added to food for technological purposes.
-Processing aids are also FIAs, but unlike other improvement agents, only extraction solvents are regulated in more detail at the EU level.

 Finland’s positions on drafting EU legislation concerning FIA matters are coordinated in an expert group of the sub-committee responsible for food legislation and control operating under the Ministry of Agriculture and Forestry.